MultiCraft/MultiCraft/README.md

 11. If there are any errors, solve them and hit **Configure**
 12. Click **Generate**
 13. Click **Open Project**
-14. Compile Minetest inside Visual studio.
+14. Compile MultiCraft inside Visual studio.

 #### b) Using the vcpkg toolchain and the commandline